REPORT

 OVERSEAS AND OUT OF REACH

-International Video Privacy and U.S. Options to Combat It
+International Video Piracy and U.S. Options to Combat It

 The United States faces a problem.
 Overseas criminals targeting Americans often live in countries that won’t prosecute them or lack adequate legal tools to do so – leaving them beyond the reach of U.S. law enforcement and secure in the notion they won't face any consequences for their illegal activity.
 One example: Overseas operators of illegal piracy websites and apps make $2.3 billion a year – while also using that stolen content to bait Internet users so they can infect devices with malware or steal credit card information.